Lemonvita logo

 • Brittle nails

-• Scaly red rash (dermatitis), particularly around the eyes, nose, and mouth
+• Scaly red rash around eyes, nose, and mouth

-For people with documented deficiency, biotin supplementation is effective and appropriate.
-The hair loss associated with deficiency responds to repletion.
+For diagnosed deficiency, supplementation is effective and appropriate.

-• People consuming large quantities of raw egg whites (avidin binds biotin)
+• People with specific dietary patterns, including large quantities of raw egg whites

-• People with inflammatory bowel disease or other malabsorption conditions
+• People with inflammatory bowel disease or malabsorption conditions

 Warning